Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/cluster-production-configuration-guide/_index.md

 ---

-Moving from a single ClickHouse server to a clustered format provides several benefits:
+Moving from a single ClickHouse® server to a clustered format provides several benefits:

 * Replication guarantees data integrity.
 * Provides redundancy.